callunity/merge_rebase/merge_rebase_presentation.md

   The downside is that there are a lot of merge commits all over the repository, and sometimes it's still difficult to reason about what actually happened.

+Important takeaways:
+* Rebasing can be a safe strategy (so long as master is never rebased).
+* The work referred to by "local" and "remote" will differ based on whether you are using `merge` or `rebase`.
+* Aliasing commonly-used commands allows you to efficiently harness the power of git.